 Due to its versatility and ease of installation, concrete is also commonly used for sidewalks, small walkways, and other places where pavement is difficult to install.

 Because it can be poured, ready mixed concrete is also commonly used in bridge supports, retaining walls, tunnels, and piled foundations.

+Asphalt is sometimes used as an alternative to concrete.
 Many smaller roads and driveways are paved with asphalt because it is cheaper and faster to install than concrete.

-However, ready mixed concrete can handle more weight and lasts longer, and therefore it is more common to see in heavy industrial areas such as airports, heavy truck and equipment areas, or elevated roads and highways.
+However, ready mixed concrete can handle more weight and lasts longer, and therefore it is more common in heavy industrial areas such as airports, heavy truck and equipment areas, or elevated roads and highways.

 WHAT ARE THE ADVANTAGES OF READY-MIXED CONCRETE OVER DRY CEMENT?

 If you have done small DIY concrete jobs, you have probably used a dry cement at times.
 After all, it doesn’t get much easier than simply adding water.
 Quikrete and Sakrete are two familiar brands of dry cement.

 These dry cement products work well if you have a very small cement job, but they don’t scale for larger or customized jobs.

 Having a local ready mix concrete supplier is a huge advantage, as it gives you more customized options and potentially helps you save money.